Getting Started

 - Installation — prerequisites, data directory, port configuration

-- Your First Project — full walkthrough with multiple agents
+- Your First Project — full walkthrough with code intelligence and agents

 - Tasks & Lifecycle — the full task data model